THE USE OF SPECTRA LASER NANOSECOND Q-SWITCHED IN PIGMENTATION AND MELASMA TREATMENT IN EDMONTON

 Then your physician will develop treatment parameters based on the assessment and your clinical response to a test spot.

-Your doctor will cover your eyes with protective gear or eye shields and then positions the laser device on your skin.
+Your doctor (or injection certified pharmacists) will cover your eyes with protective gear or eye shields and then positions the laser device on your skin.

 Then, the laser device is activated, and your physician will direct the laser beam to the marked areas for treatment.
-Your doctor may pass the laser device several times over the target areas.
+Your doctor (or injection certified pharmacists) may pass the laser device several times over the target areas.
 This, however, depends on how thick the pigment is.

 What Are the Side Effects of Spectra Laser Nanosecond Q-Switched in Pigmentation Treatment?